 WHO WERE THE MAYANS ?

-These city-states all had their own king, and they often fought each other for dominance, and over the 2,600 year history of the empire, the different cities rose and fell in power.
+These city-states all had their own king, and they often fought each other for dominance.
+Over the 2,600 year history of the empire, the different cities rose and fell in power.

-The Mayan people believed these kings could communicate with their gods through human sacrifice, and believed the kings became gods after they died.
-The Mayan religion was all about keeping their gods happy, with gifts of food, drink and objects of gold and silver.
+The Mayan people believed these kings could communicate with their gods through human sacrifice.
+They believed the kings became gods after they died.
+The Mayan religion was all about keeping their gods happy, with gifts of food, drink, and objects of gold and silver.

 Ordinary people lived in wooden homes around the city.
 Their homes have largely disappeared, but archaeologists believe that the stone ruins of many Mayan cities are still there waiting to be discovered beneath the vast jungle foliage of Mexico, Guatemala and Belize.

 Although some Mayan cities continued to thrive until the 16th century, their Golden Age began to decline in 800 CE, and nobody really knows why.
 Possible reasons could be – warfare, disease, prolonged drought, or massive crop failure, which badly effected the sophisticated civilization of more than 19 million people.

 After the Mayan classical civilization ended in around 900 CE, they moved north, and founded a new civilization at Chichen Itza in Mexico, which lasted until the sixteenth century.
 As of today, their descendants can be found living in the same areas the Mayan civilization used to live in.